BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 				- Timers for automatic deletion of motivationals/notices(?)
 	- Hungarian language support ( finish making the files )
 	- ensure toggle completion can be clicked again, resetting the state of the task
-	- when registering as a different user, and then logging in, other user's list are still shown!
 	- furthermore, an error is displayed by google chrome : {insert photo later}
-	- admin setting (on database, manually?)
-	- sorting list priority
 	- notification to email upon registering
 		- check if email is valid
 			- CHECKS: